Arrival + Dismissal

 Lunch volunteers are ALWAYS welcome.
 Sign up for a day and help kids get their lunches, open milk containers, get outside and play!

 Weather permitting; students generally have an outdoor recess after lunch.
 In cold or inclement weather, students are offered alternative indoor activities.
-It Takes A Village provides recess and recreational support for PS 11.
+Kids in the Game provides recess and recreational support for PS 11.

 Toys + Electronic Devices

 All forms of toys and electronic devices are prohibited.
 Such items will be confiscated by school personnel.
 Parents must claim seized items in person at the school.
 PS 11 school staff is not responsible for lost or stolen items.

 The New York City Department of Education prohibits the usage of cell phones in public schools.
 If your child must carry a cell phone, it should be turned off and secured in their book bag.
 Cell phones can be confiscated by school personnel if used in school.
 If you have an emergency, contact the Main Office at 718-638-2661 to leave a message for your child.
 PS 11 school staff is not responsible for lost or stolen cell phones.